mrakgr/The-Spiral-Language/readme.md

 In the previous versions of Spiral, the unused arguments were filtered every time `FunctionFilt` was reached, but the author decided he did not want the entire environment to be iterated over every time so he decided to add some laziness to the mix.

 Every time `EnvTerm` is accessed it is either converted to `Env` if it is unfiltered or a check is made first against the used variable set. `EnvConsed` is similar to `Env`.
-In the renamer as a performance optimization, the environment is [hash consed](https://en.wikipedia.org/wiki/Hash_consing).
+The environment is [hash consed](https://en.wikipedia.org/wiki/Hash_consing) in the renamer as a performance optimization.
 To see how that works check out `SpiralHashConsing.fs`.
 For the understanding of language semantics understanding hash consing is not particularly important.
 It might be worth reevaluating whether hash consing is worth having since the evaluator has went through several iteration since that was useful.
+It might turn out that reference equality in the renamer is all that is needed.

 ```
 let c = function